mhalber/dbgdraw/README.md

 Note, that all of the `dd_<xyz>` calls take a pointer to float data, so they should be agnostic to any vector library that you might use!
 (Except for dbgdraw expecting column-major matrices)

-#### Memory
+### Memory
 dbgdraw maintains two memory buffers - the command buffer and the vertex buffer.
 Their initial size is specified in a call to `dd_init(...)`.
 If the user ever submits more commands/vertices than the amount specified at the initialization time, the memory will be automatically resized.
-This is done similarly to how it is performed in C++'s '`std::vector`, where the capacity of these buffers will be doubled.
+This is done similarly to how it is performed in C++'s '`std::vector`, where the capacity of these buffers will be doubled if the container runs out of space.

 By default memory allocations are done with `malloc`, `free`, and `realloc`.
 These defaults can be changed by defining the following macros, before including 'dbgdraw.h': `DBGDRAW_MALLOC(size)`, `DBGDRAW_FREE(ptr)`, `DBGDRAW_REALLOC(ptr, size)`.
 This way the user can use their own allocators.